 My favourite part of the hotel is that you have 4 huge rooms in this large mansion.
 The rooms include a balcony, large bed, sitting area, huge wardrobes, bathtub and huge toilet.
 But that’s not it!
 4 of these rooms are located in 1 large mansion.
 It’s perfect for a group of friends travelling together or family, as you can get your own personal mansion.

 The rooms are extremely huge.
-The full-length windows are a great touch as the view of the rooms is beyond stunning.
+The full-length windows are a great touch to the view of the rooms is beyond stunning.
 You wake up to the sunrays on the Himalayan mountains.
 You can even see the highest peak of Bhutan on a clear day!

 Outdoor Sitting and Partying Area